nccgroup/ScoutSuite/README.md

 #### Azure

-Using a computer already configured to use azure-cli, you may use scout using the following command:
+Using a computer already configured to use azure-cli, you may use Scout using the following command:

     $ python Scout.py --provider azure